-- the level of the Index; - the volatility (i.e., the frequency and magnitude of changes) of the level of the Index, the Relevant Futures Contracts and the Underlying Indices; - the dividend rate on the stocks represented by the Underlying Indices; - economic, financial, political, military, regulatory, legal and other events that affect the applicable securities markets generally, and which may affect the level of the Index; - changes in, and the volatility of, the exchange rates between the U.S. dollar and the currencies in which the securities represented by the MXEA and the MXEF are traded; - interest and yield rates in the market; and - the time remaining to maturity of the Notes.
+- the level of the Index; - the volatility (i.e., the frequency and magnitude of changes) of the level of the Index, the Relevant Futures Contract and the Underlying Index; - the dividend rate on the stocks represented by the Underlying Index; - economic, financial, political, military, regulatory, legal and other events that affect the applicable securities markets generally, and which may affect the level of the Index;

+- interest and yield rates in the market; and - the time remaining to maturity of the Notes.

 These factors may influence the payments on the Notes and their value prior to maturity.
 Our creditworthiness, as represented by our credit ratings or as otherwise perceived in the market will also affect the market value of the Notes.
-The value of the Notes prior to maturity, may be less than the principal amount.
+The value of the Notes prior to maturity may be less than the principal amount.